TharusanV/media-review-app/README.md

-# ReactJS/Djano - Media Review/Recording App
+# ReactJS/Django - Media Review/Recording App

 ### Description :
-Whenever I watch or read something I like to jot down my opinion of it on a notepad so that later down the line I can see how my opinion on a piece of media changes.
-A gap I found in recording media platforms is that they target specific types of media not all of them.
-Along with the that the interfaces of some of these web applications aren't that appealing.
-YourMedia is a full stack media recording system creating using ReactJS and Django with the goal of providing an all in one personal review platform to track all my watched/read media.
-For each piece of media its title, genre, my rating of it, image and my review is stored in the backend then called using Axios.
-With Axios the application is also able to update and delete posts.
+Whenever I watch or read something, I like to jot down my thoughts in a notepad.
+This helps me track how my opinions on various pieces of media evolve over time.
+However, I’ve noticed a gap in existing media recording platforms—they tend to focus on specific types of media rather than offering a comprehensive solution.
+Additionally, many of these platforms lack an intuitive and visually appealing interface.
+To address this, I developed YourMedia, a full-stack media tracking system built with ReactJS and Django.
+The platform serves as an all-in-one personal review hub, allowing me to log and manage all the media I consume, whether it's books, movies, or TV shows.
+For each entry, the system stores the title, genre, rating, image, and my personal review in the backend.
+Axios is used to retrieve, add, update, and delete entries, ensuring a smooth and dynamic user experience.

 ### Technologies used :
     - ReactJS